Apr 09, 2021

 Aug 31, 2020

-LLVS recently spent a few days working with men from the Austin Salvation Army, taking care of their eye and vision needs.
+LLVS often spends a few days working with men from the Austin Salvation Army, taking care of their eye and vision needs.
 Salvation Army provides a tremendous amount of support for anybody in need.
 They even have two separate campuses for men and women, where they take people with real...

 Aug 30, 2020